qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 * The server identifies the controller (out of bounds).
 * The controller connects with the client, see [Request connection].
 * The client requests the controller for a feed, see [Request for feed].
+* The controller receives the request via a [Request for feed event] or using [List requests for feed].
 * The controller accepts the feed and sets the server as the source, see [Set feed source].
-* The server receives a feed request callback and creates a feed, see [Server Feed Request].
+* The server receives a feed request and creates a feed, see [Server Request for Feed].
 * The client uses the feed to access the service, see [Access feed].
-* The server receives a feed access callback and returns a response, see [Access Feed Callback].
+* The server receives a [Service Request] and returns a response that is passed to the client.

 # Servers